 Pure PlayStation’s newest recruit (Brian Milchman) has been scratching his head.
 No, he doesn’t have lice.
 What he does have is the burning desire to spend his money on the best possible TV possible for the PS4 Pro.
-He’s been scouring the internet as well as stalking all the local electronic stores and this is what he’s found.
+He’s been scouring the internet as well as stalking all the local electronic stores.
+This is what he’s found.

 So you pre-ordered the PS4 Pro, and you would like to complete that purchase with an ultra high-definition 4K and HDR capable TV.
 Walking into your local electronics store, or reading the endless reviews posted on amazon for the slightest flaw or glitch in a potential product.
 The bottom line is, and this applies to everything in life, there is no perfect anything.